grpc/homebrew-grpc/README.md

 _UPDATE (9/30/2015): Linuxbrew is no longer the official way to install gRPC on Linux platform.
-You should use official Debian packages from [jessie-backports][] to install `libgrpc`.
+You should use official Debian packages from [jessie-backports][] to install `libgrpc-dev`.
 Nevertheless, the Debian packages for the latest version of [protobuf][] and gRPC protoc plugins (needed to generate code for gRPC service stubs) are still work in progress and the easiest way to install them is using Linuxbrew._

 The repo contains an [install script][] that can be used to install gRPC protoc plugins.